 We get it — why pay for something when you can find it for free?
 Yes, free web hosting sites exist.
 No, you don’t want to use them.
 For a minimal investment, you can have a faster, more reliable website from a reputable host whose team will be quick to answer your phone call or chat 24/7.

 If you want to take web hosting and blogging tools for a spin before you spend any money, give Wix a try.
 The popular drag-and-drop site builder platform will give you a free Wix domain and 500MB of storage to get started, but it’s a pretty bare-bones environment.
-If you upgrade to a paid account, which range from $5 to $25 each month, you can use your own domain and receive more storage and unlimited bandwidth.
+If you upgrade to a paid account, which ranges from $10 to $50 each month, you can use your own domain and receive more storage and unlimited bandwidth.

-The nuts and bolts behind most shared hosting plans are usually pretty similar: 1-click installations, advertising credits, and 24/7 support.
+The nuts and bolts behind most shared hosting plans are usually pretty similar: one-click installations, advertising credits, and 24/7 support.
 Hosting providers can distinguish themselves based on ease-of-use, price, and marketing tools.

-Always one of our top recommendations for first-time site owners, eHost offers a wide range of services for a price that is hard to beat.
-The backend administrative panel is easy to navigate, providing easy access to blogging tools and other apps you might want to integrate into your site.
+Always one of our top recommendations for first-time site owners, Wix offers low-barrier entry to blogging for a price that’s hard to beat.
+The website editor is easy to navigate, providing easy access to blogging tools and other apps you might want to integrate into your site.

-Sister companies with eHost, iPage is another high-value provider with a surprising number of features for an eye-popping price.
-For less than $2 per month, iPage gives you three site builders and dozens of automatic installations.
+Sister companies with Bluehost and HostGator, iPage is another high-value provider with a surprising number of features for an eye-popping price.
+For roughly $2 per month, iPage gives you three site builders and dozens of automatic installations.
 If you choose WordPress for your blog, the hosting provider will also give you several curated themes, as well as pre-installed caching and social media plugins.

 The beauty behind such an accessible format to share text, images, and videos is that blogging is effective for so many types of users.
 Businesses and professionals can grow their audience and authority on a given topic, while casual enthusiasts can share their passions and advocate for a particular topic — or just write about themselves.

 Whether you’re a professional writer or harbor secret dreams of penning the next Great American Novel, you’ll want a steady platform that lets you get to work.
-InMotion is among our favorite WordPress hosts, and happens to be where I currently host my personal websites.
+InMotion Hosting is among our favorite WordPress hosts.
 You’ll pay a bit of a premium compared to other shared hosting plans, but you are rewarded with great support, powerful hardware, and ultimate reliability.

-Known for their website builder, Wix is a popular service for sharing your adventures, and they boast more than 90 million users and around 45,000 new signups each day.
-Their blogging platform resonates with travelers thanks to hundreds of modern, impressive templates specifically geared to traveling and photography.
+Known for its drag-and-drop website builder, Wix is a popular service for sharing your adventures.
+The platform boasts more than 90 million users and around 45,000 new signups each day.
+The company’s blogging platform resonates with travelers thanks to hundreds of modern, impressive templates specifically geared to traveling and photography.
 A robust mobile app lets you manage your blog on the go from your phone or tablet — instantly upload photos and edit posts while on location.

-A luxury host, SiteGround developers have crafted top-tier software solutions to optimize all levels of hosting packages.
-Their managed WordPress offering is engineered for speed, built for security, and molded to WordPress.
+A luxury host, SiteGround developers have crafted top-tier solutions to optimize all levels of hosting packages.
+The company’s managed WordPress offering is engineered for speed, built for security, and molded to WordPress.
 Those trying to start a business or profit from blogging will appreciate that the GoGeek plan from SiteGround includes free PCI compliance and premium SSL certificates.

-My casual blogging experiences let me share my life with friends and family who lived several states away, while the professional writer and designer in me was able to showcase my work and tap into new professional networks.
-No matter your goals or inspirations for blogging, I hope these hosting suggestions help you find the perfect solution.
+Casual blogging experiences let writers share their life with friends and family who lived several states away, while the professional writer and designer is able to showcase their work, tap into new professional networks, and potentially even develop some income.
+No matter your goals or inspirations for blogging, hopefully these hosting suggestions help you find the perfect solution.